lwb923/SOAT/README.md

 # A Topic Model - SOAT

-* A class-specific sense aware topic model based on soft orthogonalization (SOAT), which is a semi-supervised model for document classification-based tasks.
+* It is a class-specific sense aware topic model based on soft orthogonalization (SOAT), which is a semi-supervised model for document classification-based tasks.
-* We aim to model the class-specific word senses in topic space.
-The challenge is to optimize the class separability of the senses, i.e., obtaining sense vectors with both high intra-class and low inter-class similarities.
-We use soft orthogonalization for topics, i.e., reserving all topics while learning a group of class-specific weights.
-Besides, we detect highly class-specific words in each document and use them to guide sense estimation.
+* It aims to model the class-specific word senses in topic space.
+The idea is to optimize the class separability of the senses, i.e., obtaining sense vectors with both high intra-class and low inter-class similarities.
+It is based on soft orthogonalization for topics, i.e., reserving all topics while learning a group of class-specific weights.
+Besides, highly class-specific words in each document are detected and used to guide the sense estimation.

 ## Usage